RachelKennedy09/Summit-Scene-Mobile-App/docs/README.md

 - used modern ES module for server side.

 using thunderclient for db testing easier to use than postman and right at my fingertips.

+- early on in my projectonce i got to backend, the hubscreen file was already at 400 lines of code, i started seperating into components right away.
+I am gglad for this as now it is a habbit at the beginning instead of the end.
+(Thank you to my professor)